What detox drink is incredibly inexpensive to make yet comes with loads of benefits? It's plain and simple lemon water!

 Consuming lemon water can work with a regular exercise routine to not only provide a thirst-quenching way to hydrate the body but also assists the natural cleansing that happens when we sweat and activate the lymph system.

-In Chinese herbalism, the taste of the liver organ is sour.
+In many herbal systems, the liver organ correlates to the sour taste.
 So, foods and drinks that have a very tart flavor are considered beneficial to liver health.
 One way in which the sourness of lemon works is by encouraging bile production, helpful for the breakdown of fats as well as promoting normal liver and gall bladder functions.

 A glass of lemon water in the morning and evening can simply encourage the liver to do its job by opening up the detoxification pathways essential for flushing out toxins.